-He cover the sporting events inside of San Quentin, capturing the competitive interactions between the inside and outside community.
+He is a 42-year-old youth offender who grew into a journalist.
+He covers the sporting events inside of San Quentin, capturing the competitive interactions between the inside and outside community.

 He is also a Criminal and Gang Anonymous graduate under the ‘Renewal of the Natural Self’ class.
 He learned Restorative Justice and other forms of community healing from the self-help group Alliance for Change.
 His goal is to provide healing through words and art.